Breno-Cavalcanti/My-study-of-data-science-and-ML/Cat or dog/Readme.md

-- In this project i used pytorch to predict a class of a image.
+- In this project i used pytorch to predict a class of an image.
 - [source](https://www.kaggle.com/tongpython/cat-and-dog?)